DataVizStory/Project_Fuel-Consumption_Simple-Linear-Regression/README.md

 ## Overall Insights
 + The relationship between horsepower (HP) and fuel economy (MPG) is inversely proportional: as horsepower increases, fuel economy tends to decrease.
 This negative correlation was confirmed during exploratory data analysis.
 + The linear regression model demonstrates strong predictive power with an R² score of 90%, meaning it can explain 90% of the variance in fuel economy based on horsepower.
-Additionally, the mean absolute error (MAE) of 1.22 indicates that, on average, the model's predictions are off by just over 1 MPG, suggesting a fairly accurate fit.
+Additionally, the mean absolute error (MAE) of 1.22 indicates that, on average, the model's predictions are off by just over 1 MPG, suggesting a relatively accurate accurate fit.
 + The model’s Root Mean Squared Error (RMSE) of 1.41 further supports its performance, with the relatively low RMSE value indicating that the model’s predictions are close to the actual MPG values.
 This makes the model a useful tool for decision-making in automotive design, particularly for predicting fuel efficiency based on horsepower.

 ## Challenges I Faced